searchspring/snap-action/README.md

 The `skipInvalidation` input parameter is optional.
 If set to `true`, the action will invalidate the CDN.

 ### secrets
-The `secrets` input parameter is required if the `searchspring.siteId` property of the project's package.json file is an object.
+The `secrets` input parameter is only required if the `searchspring.siteId` property of the project's package.json file is an object.

 For example:
 ```json